 If you’re looking for examples on how to solve various business problems with SpreadsheetConverter, visit our Examples library.

-Starting with a simple Excel spreadsheet, it’s easy to create a simple sales tax calculator that looks the same and calculates the same.
+Starting with a simple Excel spreadsheet, it’s easy to create a simple sales tax calculator web page that looks the same and calculates the same as the spreadsheet.
+We’ll then publish the web page on the web and add the calculator to an existing web page in WordPress.

 For some data types, using a graphical widget is so much easier than just entering numbers and letters.
 Instead of “Yes”, tick a checkbox.
 Choose within a list of valid choices in a dropdown menu.
 Use calendars to pick a date.
 Let us show you how graphical widgets make your web calculator easier to use.

 The best way to visualize data is often with a chart.
-This tutorial shows you how to use a live chart with your web calculator.
-SpreadsheetConverter converts an Excel chart into a live Flash animation that updates automatically when the values in the web page are changed.
+This tutorial shows you how to use a chart with your web calculator.
+The live chart in the web page updates automatically when the values in the data table are changed.

 You can change the visual appearance of your calculator in several ways.
 If you apply colors to text or backgrounds in Excel, they will also be used for the corresponding objects in the converted web page.
 For other things, you need to create a theme using Theme Designer.
 This tutorial shows you how to work with web page layout using both theme and Excel formatting.